Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

-Light Touch or Aggressive?: This size/shape of guitar is great for those who play with a light touch.
+Light Touch or Aggressive: This size/shape of a guitar is great for those who play with a light touch.
 You can get a lot out of this shape without having to play too aggressively.
 On the other hand, it has a low volume ceiling – so if you strum it hard it will distort the top easier than with a larger body type.
 This is great for those who play with a light touch.

 These shapes are also easier for smaller musicians to play.
 They can also feel more comfortable playing sitting down than the dreadnought due to the more rounded shape.